Elevation: 5,927 ft

 Southeast Ridge, Class 2

-Cross to the W side of ID-33 and climb NW up the ridge crest to quickly find Lope Benchmark (5,204 feet).
+Cross to the west side of ID-33 and climb northwest up the ridge crest to quickly find Lope Benchmark (5,204 feet).
 This scramble is up a grass/sage slope with a rocky base and some rocky outcrops mixed in.
 There is a cairn, triangulation posts, and guywires here so the benchmark is easy to locate.
 The actual benchmark is in a large ground boulder about 20 feet away.